MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 - C/SIDE ([!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)]).
 See [Compiling Objects](../cside/cside-compiling-objects.md).
 - [Compile-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/compile-navapplicationobject?view=businesscentral-psPowerShell) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].
 Make sure to run this as an administrator.

-## Task 3: Export the application from the database to the new TXT syntax
+## Task 3: Export the application objects to the new TXT syntax

 Once the application compiles, you must export all C/AL application objects, except system tables and codeunits (IDs in the 2000000000 range), to the new TXT format.
 The exported objects will be used used as input to the Txt2AL conversion tool.
 To export objects, use the [Export-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/export-navapplicationobject?view=businesscentral-ps) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].
 It is important to: